Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 7 min read
+Melasma clinical guidance image Melasma 6 min read

-This Eczema guide helps flare management understand review cadence, measurable outcomes, and plan adjustments so decisions around treatment and follow-up are safer and more confident.
+This Melasma guide helps flare management understand lifestyle contributors that influence symptom control so decisions around treatment and follow-up are safer and more confident.

-Clinical decisions are based on symptom pattern, progression, and safety boundaries. planned review points improve control and reduce avoidable deterioration.
-Seek urgent support when signs include widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+Clinical decisions are based on symptom pattern, progression, and safety boundaries. small lifestyle adjustments can significantly reduce flare burden in long-term care.
+Seek urgent support when signs include rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 This version focuses on practical steps during active symptom flare-ups.